Welcome New Members!

 Interfaith Movie Series

 The UU Fellowship partners with the SUNY Plattsburgh Interfaith Alliance to present our next movie in the Interfaith Movie Series.
-Join us on Sunday, February 16, 1 p.m. at the UU Fellowship.
-We will be showing a 2023 biographical drama based on the life of Isabel Wilkerson, who travels to many countries to research the … Continue reading Interfaith Movie Series
+We will be showing a 2023 biographical drama based on the life of Isabel Wilkerson, who travels to many countries to research the history of their caste systems.
+FREE and open to everyone.
+Refreshments will … Continue reading Interfaith Movie Series

 MLK Celebration 2025